Quick Summary of Magical Girl Spec-Ops Asuka Episode 8

 I wish Giess’ experience was limited to fiction.
 Unfortunately, it’s all too common.
 Capture from the Crunchyroll stream.

 That’s primitive.
-That’s brutal.
+It’s brutal.
 That’s “recoil in horror” level stuff.
 But you know what?
 It’s not fiction.
 That’s how terrorist groups in the real world “recruit” some of their soldiers.
 The scene where Giess tells Chisato to slaughter the youths who had killed her mother is taken from the same playbook, but with overtones of loyalty and protection — an even more potent combination.
 She took the assignment with a grim glee, and by the time she was done, she’s his to command.
 The mixture of gratitude and primitive tribal loyalty forged by that act of savagery bound her to him — and to the Queen, too.
 Baring some kind of miraculous intervention, she’ll kill and keep killing to protect her tribe.
 And she’ll feel zero remorse.

 But wait, you might way.
 Those kids murdered her parents.
 They deserved to die, so what she was did was understandable, especially in light of the easy sentence they received as juveniles.
 You could say something similar about the terrorists — they deserved the death that Giess eventually dealt them!
 So what’s the problem?